baorina/BONBID-HIE-MICCAI2023/bonbidhie_eval/README.md

 Before running, you will need a local docker installation.
 For more details, please read grand-challenge documents https://grand-challenge.org/documentation/automated-evaluation/ and https://comic.github.io/evalutils/usage.html

+Evaluation metrics in this docker: Dice, MASD, NSD.

 Please follow these steps to run it on the local machine.